Oxford Castle: Construction

 By the late 12th to early 13th century, the original palisade walls and wooden keep had been replaced in stone.
 The new curtain wall incorporated St George's Tower, which is built of coral rag stone, 30 × 30 ft at the base and tapering significantly toward the top for stability.
 This was the tallest of the castle's towers, and is now believed to be a survival from late Saxon times (c.
 1020) as a watch tower associated with the west gate of the Saxon city.
 Evidence that this tower is Saxon in origin and thus pre-dates the castle itself is presented in Poore et al. (2009), who comment that "a single, massive stone tower does not seem to belong within the outer defences of an earth-and-timber castle", and other sources have concurred on architectural grounds, also noting that its orientation does not match that of the remainder of the castle, and that its height would have originally afforded an extensive view over the city, but which would have been superseded (and in fact, blocked) with the construction of the castle motte.
 The date of the remaining towers is uncertain although the southernmost, round tower, of which the base still remains, is dated to 1235 in various documentary sources, including Woolnoth's The Ancient Castles of England and Wales of 1825; in at least one source, it is referred to as "Henry III's Tower".

-Inside the walls the buildings included a chapel with a crypt attached to St. Georges Tower, which may be on the site of a previous church.
+Inside the walls the buildings included a chapel with a crypt attached to St George’s Tower, which may be on the site of a previous church.
 The chapel originally had a nave, chancel and an apsidal sanctuary.
 It was a typical early Norman design with solid pillars and arches.
 In 1074 D'Oyly and his close friend, Roger d'Ivry had endowed a chapel with a college of priests, which is presumed to be the structure in question; at an early stage it acquired a dedication to Saint George.
 As detailed below, the crypt of this chapel still survives, albeit in a new location within the castle, having been moved and reconstructed from its original materials in 1794.

 The ten-sided stone shell keep, 58 ft, constructed in the 13th century to replace an earlier wooden structure, closely resembled those of Tonbridge and Arundel Castles.
 The keep enclosed a number of buildings, leaving an inner courtyard only 22 ft across.
-Within the keep, stairs led 20 ft down to an underground 12 ft wide stone chamber, with an Early English hexagonal vault and a 54 ft deep well providing water in the event of siege.
+Within the keep, stairs led 20 ft down to an underground 12 ft wide stone chamber, with an Early English hexagonal vault and a 54 ft deep well providing water in the event of a siege.